 1. Check the Expiry Date of Your Documents

 Ensure that your passport, ID card, driver’s license, bank cards, and other documents aren’t about to expire.
 Most countries won’t let you in if your passport expires in less than six months.

 Remember that documents take a few weeks to renew, so do that at least a month before you depart.

 2. Email and Print the Most Important Documents

 Scan your documents (passport, visa, driver’s license, ID card), email them yourself, and print copies.
 In case they get stolen, the renewal process will go faster if you have copies on hand or in your inbox.
 Also, keep them separate from the original copies.

 First of all, get a visa (if required) and check if the dates are correct.
 You’ll find which countries need a permit at the official U.S. embassy’s website.

-A lot of people forget about child consents.
+A lot of people forget about child consent.
 If a child is less than 18 years old isn’t traveling with both parents, you’ll need written permission from the other parent.

 It’s a good idea to print or send to your phone all bookings, check-ins, airline tickets, tickets for attractions, and tickets for buses, trains, and metros.

 6. Check If You Need an International Drivers License